niemopen/niem-naming-design-rules/ndr6-outline.md

 A *message designer* creates a message type and format from an information requirement, so that a message at runtime will contain all the facts that need to be conveyed.
 Then any number of *message developers* write software to implement the specification, producing or processing messages that conform to the message format.
 Message designers need some understanding of NIEM, but the message developers do not.
 (Sometimes the message developers do not even know that NIEM exists.)
 [Figure 2-1](#fig2-1) above illustrates the relationships between message designers, message developers, and message formats.

-NIEM supports XML and JSON message formats; support for others may be added in the future.
+NIEM supports XML and JSON message formats; support for other formats may be added in the future.
 One important feature of NIEM is that messages of the same type are convertable across serializations; for example, a NIEM XML message can be converted to NIEM JSON, and vice versa, with no bespoke programming required.

 ## 3.2 Reuse of community-agreed data models

 NIEM is also a framework for communities to create data models for concepts that are useful in multiple data specifications.
 These community models are typically not *complete* for any particular specification.
-Instead, they reflect the community's judgement on which defintions are *worth the trouble of agreement*.
+Instead, they reflect the community's judgement on which definitions are *worth the trouble of agreement*.
 The NIEM core model contains definitions found useful by the NIEM community as a whole.
-NIEM domain models reuse the core, extending it with defintions found useful by the domain community.
+NIEM domain models reuse the core, extending it with definitions found useful by the domain community.
 The core model plus the domain models comprise the "NIEM model".
 [Figure 2-2]() above illustrates the relationships between domain communities and community models.

 Message designers reuse definitions from the NIEM model, selecting a (usually small) subset of definitions that express part of their information requirement.
 Message designers then create model extensions, adding definitions that they require but have not (so far!) been found worthy of inclusion in the NIEM model.